-The Valuation Office Agency (VOA) updates rateable values every three years.
+The HMRC Valuation Office updates rateable values every three years.
 This is called a revaluation.

 We are responsible for anything to do with your business rates bill.
-The VOA is responsible for the valuation of your property.
+The HMRC Valuation Office is responsible for the valuation of your property.

-For all queries about your rateable value you will need to contact the VOA.
-You can create a Business Rates Valuation Account on GOV.UK.
+For all queries about your rateable value, you will need to contact the HMRC Valuation Office, and create a Business Rates Valuation Account on GOV.UK.

 Find your rateable value